 Previously, Mr. Smith was the CEO of Reed Business Information, the U.S. business-to-business division for Reed Elsevier Group PLC.
 Before joining Reed Elsevier Group PLC, he was an internet executive at Starwood Hotels and Resorts, a corporate executive for music company BMG Entertainment, and an advisor at McKinsey & Company.

-Mr. Smith received a Master of Business Administration from Harvard Business School where he was a George F. Baker Scholar and a Horace W. Goldsmith Fellow.
+Mr. Smith holds a Masters of Business Administration from Harvard Business School, where he was a George F. Baker Scholar and a Horace W. Goldsmith Fellow.
 He received a Bachelor of Arts from Princeton University’s Woodrow Wilson School of Public and International Affairs, where he received the R.W.
 Van de Velde Award.
 He is currently an Adjunct Professor at the Stern School of Business at New York University, where he has taught the popular course Strategy and Finance for Entertainment, Media, and Technology Companies to more than 800 students since 1999.
-He has served on numerous industry and nonprofit boards and advisory boards.
-Mr. Smith resides in Westchester County, New York, with his wife and two children.

 Mr. Smith serves as a member of the board of directors for the Partnership for New York City, as well as a member of the board of advisors for the Hospital for Special Surgery and Lincoln Center for the Performing Arts.
 In 2018, Mr. Smith was appointed to the Board of Dean’s Advisors of Harvard Business School.